atdinescu/ricegenome/README.md

 #

 ### Preprocessing data
-Obtain data from Rice SNP-Seek database (https://snp-seek.irri.org/_download.zul;jsessionid=4D89CF745706C206C0AC8A55F935728A).
+Obtain data from [Rice SNP-Seek database](https://snp-seek.irri.org/_download.zul;jsessionid=4D89CF745706C206C0AC8A55F935728A).
 Need to use PLINK software to preprocess data into smaller number of SNPs.

 ### Modeling data
 Once data is saved into smaller .vcf files, can convert to .npz and encode SNP markers as {-1, 0, 1} and save as numpy array (.npy) for reloading into modeling.